Ouabache (prounounced Wabash) Trails Park

 Listed on the National Register of Historic Places, Pyramid Mound is undeveloped and accessible to foot traffic only.

-Listed on the National Register of Historic Places in 2010, Enoco Coal Mine is a 160-acre reclaimed mine site near Bruceville.
-The Department of Natural Resources recently completed a project to protect the ecosystem.
-The area is sensitive to revegetation.
+Listed on the National Register of Historic Places in 2010.
+The property, formerly the Enoco Coal Mine, is a 160-acre reclaimed mine site near Bruceville, Indiana.
+The Department of Natural Resources completed a project to protect the ecosystem by building a wetland in 2009.